Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Hardware Experiments

 The distribution of the ultimate reaching errors is displayed in the box plot in Fig.~\ref{fig:box_plot_err}.
-It is noticed that all reaching errors are strictly restricted under 0.01\,m due to the selection of the error threshold $\varepsilon_T$.
-Meanwhile, the overall collision rate is $13.64\%$ which is higher than the testing collision rates of the IBC-DMP agents due to the uncertainties in the real experiment.
-However, it is far lower than the testing collision rate of the conventional no-IBC agent.
-Therefore, the experimental results indicate that the selected policy achieves the ideal ultimate reaching errors as prescribed by the error threshold and has advantages over the conventional no-IBC agent in terms of collision avoidance.
-Since the selected policy is of inferior test performance among other IBC-DMP policies, its decent performance implies the efficacy of the proposed IBC-DMP RL framework in resolving practical robot tasks.
+It is noticed that all reaching errors are limited within the error threshold $\varepsilon_N=0.01$\,m.
+Meanwhile, the overall collision rate $13.64\%$ is comparable with the test collision rates of the IBC-DMP agent shown in Tab.~\ref{tab:collision_rates}.
+Therefore, the experimental results indicate that the IBC-DMP policy achieves the expected performance as prescribed by the hyperparameter settings, implying the effectiveness of IBC-DMP RL in practical applications.